matn7/CS-Notes/src/main/java/persistence/README.md

 }
 ```

-Not only composite key even **business key (e.g. ISBN)** are nt reccomended fr uniqely identify a record.
+Not only composite key even **business key (e.g. ISBN)** are not recommended for uniquely identify a record.

 A Business key is also called **Natural key**